Contaminant in Moderna vaccines suspected to be metallic particles -NHK | Health

 A contaminant found in a batch of Moderna Inc's COVID-19 vaccines delivered to Japan is believed to be a metallic particle, Japanese public broadcaster NHK reported, citing sources at the health ministry.

 Japan on Thursday suspended the use of 1.63 million doses https://www.reuters.com/world/asia-pacific/japan-withdraws-16-mln-moderna-covid-19-vaccine-doses-over-contamination-nikkei-2021-08-25 shipped to 863 vaccination centres nationwide, more than a week after the domestic distributor, Takeda Pharmaceutical, received reports of contaminants in some vials.
-The NHK report, published late on Thursday, cited ministry sources as saying the particle reacted to magnets and was therefore suspected to be a metal.
+NHK, in a report published late on Thursday, cited ministry sources as saying the particle reacted to magnets and was therefore suspected to be a metal.
 Moderna has described it as "particulate matter" that did not pose a safety or efficacy issue.

-An official at the health ministry said the identity of the contaminant has not been confirmed.
-News of the contaminant could provide a fresh setback for Japan's inoculation drive as it struggles to persuade many - particularly among the youth - to get vaccinated.
+A health ministry official said the composition of the contaminant has not been confirmed.
+Takeda did not immediately respond to a request for comment by Reuters.
+News of the contaminant could provide a fresh setback for Japan's inoculation drive as it struggles to persuade many - particularly young people - to get vaccinated.

-On Friday, eight more prefectures entered a state of emergency https://www.reuters.com/world/asia-pacific/japan-seeks-state-emergency-expansion-8-more-prefectures-minister-2021-08-24, bringing a total of about 80% of Japan's population under COVID-19-related restrictions.
+On Friday, eight more prefectures entered a state of emergency https://www.reuters.com/world/asia-pacific/japan-seeks-state-emergency-expansion-8-more-prefectures-minister-2021-08-24, meaning about 80% of Japan's population is under coronavirus restrictions.
 The government reported nearly 25,000 new infections and severe cases at a record 2,000 for Thursday.
-The ministry has said the suspension of the Moderna batches was a precaution, but the move prompted several Japanese companies to cancel worker vaccinations and the European drugs regulator to launch an investigation.
+The ministry has said the suspension of the Moderna batches was a precaution but it prompted several Japanese companies to cancel worker vaccinations and the European drugs regulator to launch an investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)